TinyXlsx/TinyXlsx/README.md

 ```

 ## Precise cell and row positioning
-By default, `BeginRow` automatically progresses to the next row, and `WriteCellValue` automatically writes to the next column.
+By default, `BeginRow` automatically progresses to the next row, and `WriteCellValue` automatically writes to the cell in the next column.
 An index can be specified using `BeginRowAt` and `WriteCellValueAt` if a row or column must be skipped.
 Going backwards is not supported due to the streaming nature of the library.

 ```csharp
 using TinyXlsx;